 Here is another one of the several most insane photos that you must have already seen on the Internet.
 There’s nothing quite like being thrust off the side of a building to round out your Vegas vacation.
 In true Las Vegas spirit, the Stratosphere Hotel boasts a magnificent set of rides right on the terrace of the building.

 One is the X-Scream, an eight-person car that tilts out over the city and dangles the car perilously over the edge.
 The other is Insanity, a massive claw-like ride that extends 64 feet over the edge of the 900-foot tower and spins you in the air.
+So, staying at hotels no longer means just relaxing and lying in bed, does it?

 7. Huashan, Shaanxi province, China Path of Death

 Here is one of the most insane photos that will make your heart skip a beat.
-They say it is the world’s most dangerous hiking and let us be honest with you – there have been numerous casualties so far reported.
+They say it is the world’s most dangerous hiking spot and let us be honest with you – there have been numerous casualties so far reported.
 The Southern peak of the Mt.
 Huashan is known as the Peak of the Wild Goose Landing Peak, where the famous Path of Death is found.
 This is one of the world’s most extreme mountain tours, stretching for about 12 km.
-There the tourists meet the warning sign translated from Chinese as “No horses come back from here”.
+There, the tourists meet the warning sign translated from Chinese as “No horses come back from here”.

 8. Trolltunga Cliff, Hordaland County, Norway